Fri, 06 Jul 2018

 And the other programmers in my group were outstanding.
 We were scattered all over the globe, but handed off tasks to one another without any mishaps.
 I would come into work in the morning and the guys in Europe would be getting ready to go to bed and would tell me what they were up to and the other east-coasters and I could help pick up where they left off.
 The earth turned and the west-coasters appeared and as the end of the day came I would tell them what I had done and they could continue with it.

 I am almost pathologically averse to belonging to groups.
 It makes me uncomfortable and even in groups that I have been associated with for years I feel out of place and like my membership is only provisional and temporary.
-I always want to go my own way and if everyone around me is going a different way I am suspicious and contrarian.
+I always want to go my own way and if everyone around me is going the same way I am suspicious and contrarian.
 When other people feel group loyalty I wonder what is wrong with them.

 The up-side of this is that I am more willing than most people to cross group boundaries.
 People in a close-knit community often read all the same books and know all the same techniques for solving problems.
 This means that when a problem comes along that one of them can't solve, none of the rest can solve it either.
 I am sometimes the person who can find the solution because I have spent time in a different tribe and I know different things.
 This is a role I enjoy.